calimarkus/JDStatusBarNotification/JDStatusBarNotification.docc/GettingStarted.md

 # Getting Started

-Some simple examples to get started.

-All examples here are written in Swift.
-But everything can be called from Objective-C too.
+Find some simple examples below to get started.
+Most APIs can also be called from Objective-C.

-Explore the full Swift API in ``JDStatusBarNotification/NotificationPresenter``.
+Explore the full API in ``JDStatusBarNotification/NotificationPresenter``.

 ### Showing a text notification